 |Jay Van Bavel|

-Jay Van Bavel is an Associate Professor of Psychology at New York University, an affiliate at the Stern School of Business in Management and Organizations, and a Visiting Scholar at the Russell Sage Foundation.
+Jay Van Bavel is an Associate Professor of Psychology and Neural Science at New York University, an affiliate at the Stern School of Business in Management and Organizations, and a Visiting Scholar at the Russell Sage Foundation.
 Jay completed his PhD at the University of Toronto and a postdoctoral fellowship at The Ohio State University.
-He teaches classes on Social Psychology, Social Neuroscience, Attitudes and Evaluation, Intergroup Relations, and Moral Psychology.
+He teaches classes on Social Psychology, Social Neuroscience, Attitudes and Evaluation, Intergroup Relations, Moral Psychology, and Intro Psychology.

 Our research examines how collective concerns—group identities, moral values, and political beliefs—shape the mind and brain.
 This work addresses issues of group identity, social motivation, cooperation, implicit bias, moral judgment and decision-making, and group regulation from a social neuroscience perspective.